-NN's strategy aims to generate capital and improve earnings via transformation in the Netherlands, profitable growth and operating leverage in other segments, and diligent management of its Japan Closed Block VA.
+NN's strategy aims to generate capital and improve earnings via transformation in the Netherlands, profitable growth and operating leverage in other segments.
 NN intends to operationally improve and selectively grow its insurance businesses in the Netherlands.
 If NN's strategy is not implemented successfully, or if NN's strategy does not yield the anticipated benefits, this could have a material adverse effect on NN's business, revenues, results of operations, financial condition and prospects and NN may be unable to achieve its targets.
-For example, via the Delta Lloyd and VIVAT Non-Life acquisitions in recent years, NN continues to aim to grow its insurance businesses in the Netherlands and also its distribution channels.
-If anticipated synergies of these acquisitons are not achieved, this may have a material adverse impact on the business of NN.
+For example, via the Delta Lloyd and VIVAT Non-Life acquisitions in recent years, NN continued to grow its insurance businesses in the Netherlands and also its distribution channels.
+If anticipated synergies of these acquisitions are not achieved, this may have a material adverse impact on the business of NN.
+Given evolving industry and markets NN also regularly assesses its individual businesses, in line with the aim to pursue longterm value creation that is beneficial to all stakeholders, which could lead to considering broader strategic options for some businesses within or outside of NN Group.
+For example, like the review of the strategic options for NN's asset management business which covers a broad range of options including a merger, joint venture, or (partial) divestment as announced in April 2021.
+If the disentanglement of any business considered for sale does not go as planned, this can have material adverse impact on the business on NN.
 The ability to successfully implement NN's strategy will also be impacted by factors such as general economic and business conditions, many of which are outside the control of NN.
 If one or more of the assumptions that NN has made in setting its targets are inaccurate, or if one or more of the risks described in this section occur, NN may be unable to achieve one or more of its targets.